Health and Travel Alerts Learn More Left arrow

 Deià

-Embark on a stroll around this extraordinary town, drinking in the views of tall palm trees, blue sky, and glimpses of the azure sea that appear through openings in the stone buildings.
+Embark on a stroll around this extraordinary Spanish town, drinking in the views of tall palm trees, blue sky, and glimpses of the azure sea that appear through openings in the stone buildings.
 Deià is a wonderful spot for shopping, with gourmet grocery stores, craft shops, galleries, and gelaterias providing refreshing ice cream.

 One of the best things to do is hike the coiling route to the town’s tiny cala, or cove, which takes around 40 minutes.
 First, visit St. John the Baptist Church for the soul-stirring views.
 Originally built in the late 1500s, the church was rebuilt in the 18th and 19th centuries following a fire.